Make camping badass again by going for the cowboy bedroll instead, which you’ll learn to make here!

 That would be closer to the original cowboy bedroll.
 These are made to be able to sleep under the stars with no tent.

 You are shielded from the elements with the canvas.
 We just adapted ours to be a luxurious bed away from home.

 More comfortable and warm than an air mattress.
 It is bigger.
 But for the same price of a double sleeping bag rated for zero degrees, you can have all the comfort of home on any trip.

 You might also want to check out this easy-to-make winter Cowboy bedroll in this video from Far North Bush Craft and Survival:

-Any self-respecting survivalist should learn to make a cowboy bed roll if they want comfort and safety out in the outdoor elements.
+Any self-respecting survivalist should learn to make a cowboy bedroll if they want comfort and safety out in the outdoor elements.
 We have to warn you, though.
-This is not something you would take backpacking!
+A cowboy bedroll is not something you would take backpacking!

 For awesome survival gear, you can’t make at home, check out the Survival Life Store!